Container Docking Station

 Handling 1.
 Entry, 2.
 Parking or loading via the truck's air suspension, 3.
 Exit

-Typical usage: quick exchange of swap containers in distribution and hub structures
+Typical usage: quick exchange of swap body containers in distribution and hub structures

-Special features No need to extend or retract WB support legs
+Special features No need to extend or retract swap body support legs

 Biggest advantage: Time savings and greater comfort for drivers